rwo572/challenge/problems/u1_business_hours.md

 Anki’s administrator (based in the U.S.) would like to schedule business hours for their three call centers based in Florida, the Philippines, and Guatemala.

-Ziprecruiter admins would like to schedule holiday hours in advance.
-This includes both reduced hours due as well as business closures depending on the holiday.

 Using the background information we provide in the following section and taking into consideration the layout/structuring of Talkdesk, please present us with a solution that will allow customers to specify more flexible business hours.

 ## Background Information